manogyasingh/portfolio-kinda-thing/README.md

 # Portfolio
-An "about me" page i made. feel free to reuse as a template
+An "about me" page i made. feel free to reuse as a template deployed here for now: https://portfolio-manogya.netlify.app/ should be on https://manogyasingh.site in a few hours

 ## stack
 - [Next.js](https://nextjs.org/) - React Framework